top of page

 WHAT IS PEER SUPPORT FOR PARENTS AND OTHER CAREGIVERS?

-Parent peer support, also commonly called family peer support or family support services, offers hope, guidance, advocacy, and camaraderie for parents and caregivers of children and youth receiving services from menal health, substance use, and related service systems.
+Parent peer support, also commonly called family peer support or family support services, offers hope, guidance, advocacy, and camaraderie for parents and caregivers of children and youth receiving services from mental health, substance use, and related service systems.

 Parent support providers deliver peer support through face-to-face support groups, phone calls, or individual meetings.
 They bring expertise based on their own experience parenting children or youth with social, emotional, behavioral, or substance use challenges, as well as specialized training, to support other parents and caregivers.